pytest

 particularly when reasoning about errors.
 For example, if a

-unittest-based suite exhibits errors during setup, pytest will
+-based suite exhibits errors during setup, pytest

-report no errors during its setup phase and will instead raise the
+report no errors during its setup

-error during call.
+error during call

 :::